pooriajr/pooriar/_posts/2021-06-15-eliminating-duplicate-logic-with-hotwire.md

 Now I have duplicate logic.
 Logic from my server-rendered template must be mimicked by my front-end JS.
 And it's not just translating Ruby to JavaScript.
 One is an ERB template, the other is imperative DOM manipulation.
 2 very different approaches that must be kept in sync to render the same HTML.

 There's even more duplication.
 What if the request fails on the back-end?
-I need front-end logic to handle that, but I already wrote that on the back-end.
+I need front-end logic to handle that, even though I already have it on the back-end.
 Ah well, duplicate it.
 I also might need to handle the "in-between" state where I'm waiting to hear back from the server on whether the operation succeeded.
 Browsers already have that, so now I'm even duplicating browser logic.

 I can either suck it up and write/maintain this duplicate logic, or eliminate duplication by moving *all* the view logic out of templates and into the front-end with something like a React component.
 But this merely trades one set of problems for another and adds complexity.
 Plus I'm short on time, and these changes aren't trivial.
 Is there a better way?